 Actionable steps:

-Helpful for anyone defined by past patterns or strong emotional reactions.
+Helpful for anyone shaped by past patterns or intense emotional reactions.

 5. Be Here Now — Ram Dass